Xikar XO Cutter Review (Gunmetal)

 The Setup

-• How I got it: birthday gift from my wife in March... so not my own money, but nobody in the industry sent it either.
+- How I got it: birthday gift from my wife in March... and since we run one account, that's the same as me buying it.
+Just wouldn't have splurged on this one on my own.
+Nobody in the industry sent it.
 Judged like I paid street for it

 The Gears Are the Whole Point